tadasgrinevic/marmalade/README.md

 Included other checks like:
-Check if request's JSON is valid (catching error codes -> https://www.php.net/manual/en/function.json-last-error.php ) Check if request's Method is POST
+Check if request's JSON is valid (catching error codes -> https://www.php.net/manual/en/function.json-last-error.php );
+Check if request's Method is POST;
-Check if request's Content-Type is application/json Check if request contain any data & has specific fields (age, postcode, regNo) - could add age range check as well, but I'll skip that
+Check if request's Content-Type is application/json;
+Check if request contain any data & has specific fields (age, postcode, regNo) - could add age range check as well, but I'll skip that.

 Added 3rd party API connection to get ABI code ( https://api.dvlasearch.co.uk/ -> it is  https://ukvehicledata.co.uk/ )